olafuroskar/timi/packages/timestring/README.md

 # @timi/timestring

-> _React hook to handle time strings in a single input_
+> _React hook and component to handle time strings in a single input_

 ## General